iyashpal/employee-test/README.md

 OR

-- If you are none of above and have required tools installed on your system (PHP Preprocessor, Composer, Node.js) then simple run this command from project root `php artisan serve`.
+- If you are none of above and have required tools installed on your system (PHP Preprocessor, Composer, Node.js, MySQL or Sqlite) then simple run this command from project root `php artisan serve`.
 You can now access the project on url `127.0.0.1:8000`.

 Now try to access the app on browser: